mdarshad1000/mdarshad1000.github.io/_projects/14_project.md

 ---
 layout: page
-title: blog 📝
+title: to do list 🔖
-description: Personal Blog where I regularly publish articles on diverse topics.
-Previously served as my portfolio website as well.
+description: This is a simple ToDo list app which can be used to manage daily tasks.
-img: assets/img/personal.png
+img: assets/img/todo-bg.jpg
-importance: 4
+importance: 5
-category: transitional
+category: earliest
 ---

 Every project has a beautiful feature showcase page.